-Strategy 2.a.
-Prioritize essential computing technologies and resources by developing standards for classroom technology that
+Strategy 2.A.
+Prioritize essential computing technologies and resources by developing standards for classroom technology that support various learning modalities and instructional delivery methods.

-Strategy 2.b.
+Strategy 2.B.
 Develop standards for the review, purchase, and maintenance of all instructional software, including any obtained via grant proposals and other external sources of funding.

-Strategy 2.c.
-Prioritize the acquisition, maintenance, and training for computing technologies and resources, which optimize efficiency, automate, and simplify processes, and enhance collaboration, and streamline bi-directional communications with students, which potentially save staff and faculty time while providing students with personalized, just-in-time assistance.
+Strategy 2.C.
+Prioritize the acquisition, maintenance, and training for computing technologies and resources, which optimize efficiency, automate, and simplify processes, and enhance collaboration, and streamline bi- directional communications with students, which potentially save staff and faculty time while providing students with personalized, just-in-time assistance.

-Strategy 2.d.
+Strategy 2.D.
 Increase opportunities for connection and belongingness by providing students with community engagement technology (e.g., tools and platforms that help communities engage with each other, communicate, and collaborate).

-Strategy 2.e.
-Utilize Artificial Intelligence to streamline administrative tasks and empower college staff for greater efficiency, for automated administrative tasks (e.g., scheduling, data entry, report generation, and transcript processing), predictive maintenance to minimize downtime and optimize resource allocation (e.g., facilities and equipment), and virtual assistants to facilitate communication (e.g., answer inquiries, provide on-demand information).
+Strategy 2.E.
+Utilize Artificial Intelligence to streamline administrative tasks and empower college staff for greater efficiency, for automated administrative tasks (e.g., scheduling, data entry, report generation, and transcript processing), predictive maintenance to minimize downtime and optimize resource allocation (e.g., facilities and equipment), and virtual assistants to facilitate communication (e.g., answer inquiries, provide on- demand information).

-Strategy 2.f.
+Strategy 2.F.
 Prioritize the acquisition, maintenance, and training related to tools which improve Enrollment Management and scheduling processes, ensuring courses are scheduled efficiently to support students in achieving their educational goals within a timely manner.